Szmbbq/festival_chronicle/README.md

 * users can create questions and modify them.
 * each user has a stats recording his/her score (by embedding)
-* each question has a flahscard for viewing, a number indicating the gap index
+* each question has a flahscard for viewing, a number indicating the gap index and a key string.